karanvirheer/File-Compressor/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+To compress your files up to 53% of their original size.
+Allows for files to be decompressed back to original size.

 <!-- CONTRIBUTING -->